humdrum-tools/humdrum-documentation/guide/ch15/index.md

   =
   A
   ---
-By providing **ditto** with a suitable regular expression, we can have the data token \`A\' skip over the barline:
+By providing <span class="tool">ditto</span> with a suitable regular expression, we can have the data token \`A\' skip over the barline:

 ```bash